Have you heard that saying: “Those who can’t do, teach”?

 TEFL teachers work with students of all ages – from pre-schoolers experimenting with words, through school children mastering language for travel and exams, to adults learning English for pleasure or for business.

 If you’re teaching English as a foreign language, you’re not simply passing on English language skills.
-You’re an ambassador for your country.
-You’re opening doors to opportunities and friendships across the world.
-You are transforming lives.
+You’re an ambassador for your country and you’re opening doors of opportunity to all the students that you teach.
+You are transforming lives and expanding your own.

-So, if you’re thinking about becoming a teacher, don’t just do it for the long holidays, the child-friendly hours or the potential career progression.
-Teach because you want to inspire tomorrow’s world leaders, because you are passionate about developing the self-belief of the shyest student and because you believe in the potential of every single person.
-Teach because it matters, because it is the most important profession in the world.
+Good teachers motivate their students and enable them to achieve their dreams.
+So, if you’re thinking about becoming a teacher, don’t just do it for the long holidays, the child-friendly hours, or the potential career progression.
+Teach because you want to inspire tomorrow’s world leaders, because you are passionate about developing the self-confidence of the shyest student, and because you believe in the potential of every single person.
+Teach because it matters, because it truly is the most important profession in the world.

-Ready to get started?
+Ready to get started, but need to get TEFL qualified first?
 Check out all of our course options here!